henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 <img src="base_case.PNG" title="Inefficient transfer of data" alt="" width="250" height="250"/>

-In this scenario, previous `wReceiver` sends two ACKs with the sequence number set to 0, indicating the next expected packet.
+In this scenario, previous (WTP base) `wReceiver` sends one ACK with the sequence number set to 0, indicating the next expected packet.
 Consequently, `wSender` experiences a timeout and retransmits packets 0, 1, and 2.
 However, since `wReceiver` has already received and buffered packets 1 and 2, there is an avoidable retransmission of these packets.

 To address such situations, it is necessary to modify both `wReceiver` and `wSender` programs accordingly (save these revised versions in a folder named `WTP-opt`):